 Prior to becoming a lawyer, Julie was a therapist and mental health expert for over a decade.
-Her unique background and broad skill-set allows her to provide insightful and strategic advice on complex workplace issues, specifically those related to disability management, mental health, substance use, workplace misconduct and bullying and harassment.
-Julie’s blend of skills and experience make her particularly adept at conducting effective and comprehensive investigations and inquiries into complex workplace issues such as allegations of bullying and harassment, toxic workplace, sexual harassment or discrimination.
+Her unique background and broad skillset allows her to provide insightful and strategic advice on complex workplace issues, particularly those related to workplace misconduct and performance issues, workplace accommodations and disability management, as well as mental health, substance use, and harassment.

 During her spare time, you can find Julie with her husband, daughter and Border Terrier enjoying local outdoor adventures in the mountains and on the water.
 She loves planning future family adventures in more distant locales, but her favourite BC haunt is Hornby Island.